-- In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a pandemic.
-The extent of the impact of COVID-19 on the District's operational and financial performance, and cash flow needs will depend on certain developments, including the duration and spread of the outbreak, impact on funding sources, employees and vendors, all of which are uncertain and cannot be predicted as of the date of these financial statements. - The use of reserves to assist in balancing the budget each year will be more difficult because of the inability to fund them to the extent the District was able to in the past.
+- The use of reserves to assist in balancing the budget each year will be more difficult because of the inability to fund them to the extent the District was able to in the past.
 The "Tax Levy Limitation Law" which was enacted on June 24, 2011 restricts the amount of property taxes that may be levied by or on behalf of a school district in a particular year.
-Although there are exceptions, exemptions and overrides to the limitation, the Law is expected to make budgetary decision more difficult. - The General Fund budget for the 2021-2022 school year is impacted by certain trends affecting school districts.
-These include potential increases in health insurance costs, retirement costs, workers' compensation judgments, and potential unemployment insurance claims, which are beyond the District's control. - New York State imposed a maximum tax levy increase of the lesser of 2% or the CPI for the fiscal year 2021-2022 budget, subject to certain exclusions.
+Although there are exceptions, exemptions and overrides to the limitation, the Law is expected to make budgetary decision more difficult. - The General Fund budget for the 2022-2023 school year is impacted by certain trends affecting school districts.
+These include potential increases in health insurance costs, retirement costs, workers' compensation judgments, and potential unemployment insurance claims, which are beyond the District's control. - New York State imposed a maximum tax levy increase of the lesser of 2% or the CPI for the fiscal year 2022-2023 budget, subject to certain exclusions.
 Based on the value of obligatory contractual increases and continued increases in the State's unfunded mandates, it is expected that reductions may be necessary.
 If the downward economic trend continues, and State mandates and legal requirements continue to escalate, there will be an inevitable negative impact on District programs.